 λ

 Documentation Generation is supported on ABCL, AllegroCL, CLISP, CCL, CMUCL, ECL and SBCL, but their outputs may differ due to the lack of some introspective capability.
 SBCL generates complete output. see arglist, docstring and source-location for implementation notes.

-In addition, CLISP does not support the ambiguous case of PAX URLs for Browsing Live Documentation because the current implementation relies on Swank to list definitions of symbols (as variable, function, etc), and that simply doesn't work.
+In addition, CLISP does not support the ambiguous case of Browsing Live Documentation because the current implementation relies on Swank to list definitions of symbols (as variable, function, etc), and that simply doesn't work.

+λ